Can't Take My Eyes Off You

-"Can't Take My Eyes Off You" is a 1967 song written by Bob Crewe and Bob Gaudio.
-It was recorded as a single by Frankie Valli.
-The song was among his biggest hits, earning a gold record and reaching No. 2 on the Billboard Hot 100 for a week.
-Gaudio was a bandmate of Valli's in the Four Seasons.
-It was Valli's biggest solo hit until he hit No. 1 in 1975 with "My Eyes Adored You".
+"Can't Take My Eyes Off You" is a 1967 song written by Bob Crewe and Bob Gaudio, and first recorded and released as a single by Gaudio's Four Seasons bandmate Frankie Valli.
+The song was among his biggest hits, earning a gold record and reaching No. 2 on the Billboard Hot 100 for a week, making it Valli's biggest solo hit until he hit No. 1 in 1975 with "My Eyes Adored You".

-Gaudio, an original member of the Four Seasons, refers to "Eyes" as "the one that almost got away" until Windsor, Ontario, radio station CKLW (a station also serving the Detroit metro on the American side of the border) intervened.
-In 1967, the record's producers urged Paul Drew, program director at the legendary station, to consider the tune for rotation.
+Gaudio describes the song as "the one that almost got away" until Windsor, Ontario, radio station CKLW (a station also serving the Detroit metro on the American side of the border) intervened.
+In 1967, the record's producers urged Paul Drew, program director at the station, to consider the tune for rotation.
 For much of the 1960s and 1970s, CKLW was credited with launching hit records via its powerful signal, blanketing the Great Lakes region.
-Drew didn't warm to the song at first, but accepted an invitation to hear it live at the Roostertail, where Valli was performing a weeklong stint with the Four Seasons.
+Drew did not warm to the song at first, but accepted an invitation to hear it live at the Roostertail, where Valli was performing a weeklong stint with the Four Seasons.
 Drew liked what he heard and added the song to his station's playlist.
-"The switchboards lit up, and the rest, as they say, is history," Gaudio recalls.
+"The switchboards lit up, and the rest, as they say, is history", Gaudio recalled.

+Valli recalled in 2014 that "Can't Take My Eyes Off You" was the first step in the fulfillment of his goal to sing music that did not require him to use falsetto: "I didn't want to sing like that my whole life.
+Once we established the sound, the plan was that eventually I would do solo [records] and some things I really wanted to do.
+I was very lucky to make the transition to 'My Eyes Adored You' and 'Swearin' to God', which had none of that."
+Valli also recalled that the record had been mothballed by The Four Seasons' record company for a year because of their fear that The Four Seasons (who had already lost Nick Massi in 1965) were breaking up, to which Valli insisted that he had no intentions of ever leaving The Four Seasons.

 "Can't Take My Eyes Off You" has been recorded in many other arrangements, many of which have charted in different countries.
-The song is a staple of television and film soundtracks, even being featured as part of the plot of some films.
-Valli's version was also used by NASA as a wake-up song on the STS-126 Space Shuttle mission, to celebrate the wedding anniversary of astronaut Christopher Ferguson, one of the mission's crew members.

 Credits

 The song was written by Bob Crewe and Bob Gaudio.
-Melodic elements bear a similarity to passages from the Adagio of Spartacus and Phrygia section of the 1956 ballet Spartacus (Suite No. 2) by Aram Khachaturian.
+Melodic elements bear a similarity to passages from the "Adagio of Spartacus and Phrygia" section of the 1956 ballet Spartacus (Suite No. 2) by Aram Khachaturian.

 The original recording, from an arrangement by Gaudio and Artie Schroeck, was made at A & R Studio 2 (formerly Columbia Studio A), at 799 7th Avenue in New York City, with Crewe producing and Phil Ramone engineering.

 Reception

 Billboard described the single as "strong rhythm ballad material from the pen of Bob Crewe and Bob Gaudio with an exceptional Valli vocal combined with an exciting Artie Schroeck arrangement."
-Cash Box called the single a "smooth, gentle, softly spoken romancer."
+Cash Box called the single a "smooth, gentle, softly spoken romancer".